COSIMA/cosima-recipes/paper/paper.md

 capture that knowledge in version-controlled notebooks, publish it as a living open resource online, and continuously improve it through community contribution.

+The rise of AI-assisted coding tools adds a further dimension to the Cookbook's value.
+Such tools can lower barriers for newcomers, but they generate far better code when given a well-structured, domain-specific example as context rather than starting from a blank slate.
+A Cookbook recipe that is self-contained, clearly documented, and validated against real model output is precisely such a starting point.
+A researcher can hand a recipe together with a description of their own dataset to an AI coding agent and obtain a well-adapted analysis workflow with much less effort than building one from scratch.
+The Cookbook's relevance thus grows alongside AI adoption: the quality of its examples becomes more, not less, important.

 # Educational Design and Experience of Use

 The learning experience is organised as a progression.
 The documentation points